noah-shin/gamenotes/src/site/notes/TTRPG/Journal of Xenon Winters/ABOUT ORACLE OS.md

 **--- ORACLEOS ONLINE ---**
 ```

-`// Welcome to OracleOS, your support tool with Astroprisma.
+`// Welcome to OracleOS, your support tool with Astroprisma.`
-Multiline?`

-*testing italics*

 //You are **XENON WINTERS**, pilot of the **Flux**.
 //origin: cyborg